Banner image for the 2026 MPWR Virtual Auction asking for item donations. Click on it to open the item donation page.

 Secretary

-Julie Bank is the Director of Riverside County Animal Services and has worked for 30 years in animal welfare in New York, Arizona, Oklahoma, and California.
-She is active in the community serving on the Community Services Commission, as a Rotarian, as a PTA mom and a Clifton Middle School Arts Academy.
-She is a proud mom to a 12-year-old who is active on the MHMBT, a Volunteer at Canyon Park, as a scout with Troop 66, as a City Youth Commissioner and a MAP leader.
-Her family includes two dogs, 2 cats and a bearded dragon.
-They love to explore the Monrovia outdoors including looking at the amazing architecture on walks, visiting the Canyon Park waterfall, biking in the HWP, and having weekend picnics in the amazing Monrovia parks.
+Julie Bank is the founder of JBankConsulting, where she helps non-profit and municipal clients with planning, programming, fundraising, and other organizational and strategic needs.
+She is active in the community serving as a Rotarian, MAP Leader, a PTA mom, and as a Tournament of Roses white suiter.
+She is a proud mom, volunteer, and supporter of a teenager who is active on the MHS Cross-Country/track team, a Volunteer at Canyon Park, a scout with Troop 66, Centre Stage, City Youth Commissioner, and a MAP leader.
+Her family includes two dogs and 2 cats.
+They love to explore the Monrovia outdoors, including looking at the amazing architecture on walks, visiting the Canyon Park waterfall, biking in the HWP, and having weekend picnics in the amazing Monrovia parks.

 Trudy Trimmer